 - 1. Include written standards for providing ESG assistance (may include as attachment) - The U.S. Department of Housing and Urban Development requires (24 CFR 576.400) subrecipients to adhere to the Written Standards, developed and approved by their CoC for programs provided through the Emergency Solutions Grant Program.
 These guidelines must be followed when developing these Standards.
 Each program activity will have different standards.
 For example, standards for emergency shelter programs will be different than Standards for rapid rehousing and homeless prevention.
 Subrecipients must ensure that the Standards are appropriate for the programs offered.
 CoC's assure upon approval of the sub-recipients RFA for submission that they will adhere to the written standards.
 The ESG office further assures compliance through its monitoring process.
-Each subrecipient written standards are reviewed annually by the state using a HUD checklist. - 2.
+Each subrecipient written standards are reviewed annually by the state using a HUD checklist.
+Please note that RUSH is being rapidly deployed to respond to Helene impacted areas.
+The State will use the standards permitted in the 2024 RUSH Notice 2024-15852 (89 FR 58392). - 2.
 If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system. - HUD requires (24 CFR 576.400) that all CoC's establish and operate a fully functional Centralized Coordinated Entry system that all ESG funded activities and subrecipients must utilize.
 This system must serve all homeless and at risk of homeless populations and subpopulations.
 All ESG funded organizations are required to follow the Coordinated Entry process adopted by their CoC.
 Upon request, ESG funded subrecipients must be able to provide the ESG Office with a report of the referrals received through the Coordinated Entry system adopted by their CoC.